Why should we choose you to photograph our wedding?

-No, I choose not to be a member of any of these associations, as I believe their qualification requirements are far too relaxed.
+No!!!!
+I choose not to be a member of any of these associations, as I believe their qualification requirements are far too relaxed.
 Ultimately, a photographer’s membership does not guarantee quality.
-I do not enter photographic competitions either – these days there are so many competitions, categories and sub-categories that I don’t feel they’re a true reflection of the quality of a photographer’s work.
 I believe you can be the best judge of craftsmanship by meeting various photographers and viewing their portfolios.
 I prefer to display beautiful pictures on my studio walls rather than certificates.

 Our package includes an online viewing gallery.
 How long do we have to make our selection?

-Your images will be available to view online for a period of four months.
+Your images will be available to view online for a period of six months.
 When you are ready to place your album order, please contact us.

 How much time should we allow between the ceremony and the wedding breakfast?

 From the time you arrive at the reception from the church, or from the time the civil ceremony finishes, I personally suggest you allow one and a half hours before the start of either the receiving line or the wedding breakfast itself.
 This is also what most reception venues and toastmasters recommend.
-This allows plenty of relaxing time for you and your guests, as well as completion of the photographs.
+This allows plenty of relaxing time for you and your guests, as well as completion of the family photographs and classic poses.